 To create your own interactive grouped column (or bar) chart, use our template and follow these steps.

-- To remove the current chart from your copy of the spreadsheet, float your cursor to the top-right corner of the chart to make the 3-dot kebab menu appear, and select Delete, as shown in Figure 6.13.
+- To remove the current chart from your copy of the spreadsheet, float your cursor to the top-right corner of the chart to make the three-dot kebab menu appear, and select Delete, as shown in Figure 6.15.

-Unfortunately Google Sheets functionality is very limited when it comes to displaying error bars, or uncertainty.
-You can only assign either constant numbers or percent values as error bar values to individual series (not data points).
-To do so, in Chart editor, select Customize tab, scroll down to Series and select a series from the dropdown.
-Check Error bars, and customize its value as either percent or a constant value, as shown in Figure @ref(fig:images/06-chart/chart-error-bar.png).
-This setting will then be applied to all data points from that series.
+Unfortunately Google Sheets functionality is very limited when it comes to displaying error bars or uncertainty.
+You can only assign either constant numbers or percent values as error bar values to an individual series, not to specific data points.
+If you wish to display error bars in Google Sheets, in Chart editor, select Customize tab, scroll down to Series, and select a series from the dropdown menu.
+Check Error bars, and customize its value as either percent or a constant value, as shown in Figure 6.21.
+This setting will be applied to all data points in that series.

 Create your own version using our Split Bar Chart in Google Sheets template with Starbucks and McDonalds data.
 Organize each data series vertically so that it becomes its own color in the chart.
 Leave cells blank when no direct comparisons are appropriate.
 The remainder of the steps are similar to the grouped column chart tutorial above.